Basic Structure of Ugandan Government

 - Sub-parish (usually 2 make up a parish)

-- Local Officials (Localy elected)
+- Local Officials (Locally elected)

 - LC 4 (serves county area but as the MP with few if any local duties)